zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/troubleshooting.md

 ## Submission Errors

-### Submission Fails if Cache is Enabled
+### Submission Fails When Cache is Enabled

 The form displays an _Internal Server Error_ when page caching is enabled.
 When the cache is cleared, it works, but soon after, it stops working.

 This is expected.
-Due to the nature of how forms validate submissions, pages containing a form cannot be cached.
+Due to the nature of how submissions are validated, pages containing a form cannot be cached.
 Find a way to make a caching exception for those pages.

 ### Submission Fails With Vague Error